COS301-SE-2025/Gamified-Financial-Visualizer/api-backend/config/schema_documentation.md

+# Need to be updated (subjected to change for demo 2)

 # 📊 Database Schema Documentation: Gamified Financial Visualizer

 This document outlines the schema of the main tables in the PostgreSQL database.
 Each table includes its attributes and the purpose of each field.